License FYIlicense.fyi · ASW hours & board readiness

 Hours problems real supervisees run into

-These are common patterns—not specific cases—but they show why “I’ll log it someday” costs time, money, and stress when the BBS packet is due.
-Always verify categories against current regulations.
+These are common patterns—not specific cases—but they show why “I’ll log it someday” costs time and stress when your packet is due.
+Always verify categories against your board’s current regulations.

 One spreadsheet column for “everything clinical”

-Face-to-face supervision, direct clinical service, and non-clinical hours follow different BBS rules.
+Face-to-face supervision, direct clinical service, and non-clinical hours follow different rules by board.
 When they’re flattened into a single total, you often end up re-splitting hundreds of hours from memory—or supervisor sign-offs—right before you file.

 Ignoring weekly credit limits until the end

-Boards cap how much experience can count per week.
-Raw overtime or “I worked 52 hours” notes don’t show where the cap already bit—so people discover late that a chunk of time won’t move their 3,000-hour needle the way they assumed.
+Boards often cap how much experience can count per week.
+Raw overtime notes don’t show where the cap already bit—so people discover late that some time won’t count the way they assumed.

 Supervision ratios checked only at packet time

-Ratio requirements are evaluated over defined periods.
-If you only eyeball totals once a year, it’s easy to drift off-pattern for weeks—and painful to fix retroactively when supervisors’ calendars don’t line up.
+Supervision ratios are evaluated over defined periods.
+If you only eyeball totals once a year, it’s easy to drift off-pattern—and painful to fix retroactively.

 Guessing the six-year registration window

-The ASW registration clock is unforgiving.
-Relying on an old welcome email or employer HR for the exact registration anniversary—instead of tracking it as part of your workflow—means you can mis-plan how long you truly have to finish hours.
+Registration and experience clocks are unforgiving.
+Relying on an old welcome email instead of tracking anniversaries in your workflow means you can mis-plan how long you truly have to finish hours.

 Who it helps